xiaolei-lab/rMVP/README.md

 **ncpus**, number of CPUs used for parallel computation, If not set, all CPUs will be used by default
 **vc.method**, methods of variance components analysis, three methods are avaiblable, "BRENT", "EMMA", and "GEMMA"
 **maxLoop**, a parameter for FarmCPU only, the maximum iterations allowed in FarmCPU
-**method.bin**, a parameter for FarmCPU only, three options are available: "FaST-LMM","EMMA", and "static"
-**permutation.threshold**, if **TRUE**, a threshold of permutation will be used in manhattan plot.
+**method.bin**, a parameter for FarmCPU only, two options are available: 'static' or 'FaST-LMM' **permutation.threshold**, if **TRUE**, a threshold of permutation will be used in manhattan plot.
 The phenotypes are permuted to break the relationship with the genotypes.
 The experiment is replicated for a number of times.
 A vector of minimum p value of all experiments is recorded and the 95% quantile value of this vector is recommended to be used as significant threshold
 **permutation.rep**, number of permutation replicates, only used when **permutation.threshold** is **TRUE**
 **threshold**, 0.05/marker size, a cutoff line on manhattan plot